Larry Radloff/Icon Sportswire

 Author: Anthony Vlahovic

-Last Updated: 02 June, 2025
+Last Updated: 25 July, 2025

 Throughout a 162-game MLB regular season, managers make countless decisions that impact the trajectory of their ball club.
 As the season goes on, more people analyze and criticize the decisions made by managers, so it is only right that the top manager in each league gets some recognition through the Manager of the Year Award.

-Plenty of movement can happen in this futures market throughout the season as narratives and streaks will run their course for every team.
+Plenty of movement can happen in this futures market throughout the season, as narratives and streaks will run their course for every team.
 Down below, we’re tracking the Manager of the Year odds for both the AL and NL across the top sportsbook applications in New Jersey, among many other states.

 Manager | Opening Odds | Current best odds |